Mubasher-Rashidd/EXCEL-bikesales-P1/README.md

 ## Installation

 No installation required.
-Simply download the **EXCEL-bikesales-P1.xlsx** file and open it in Microsoft Excel.
+Simply download the **Dataset-bikesales.xlsx** file and open it in Microsoft Excel.

 ## Requirements